Looking for a new home? Exciting! But what's the best option for you – buying or renting? Here's a comparison.

 Advantages of buying

-It's always a good idea to compare both options.
+It always makes sense to compare the two options.
 In some cases, there are simply more advantages to buying.
-For extra financial security you can always take out a home loan.
-Tip: Calculate how much you'd have to pay each month in advance.
-By doing so you make a calculated investment.
+For a little extra financial security, you can always take out a home loan.
+Tip: simulate your home project here and see how much it'll cost you. (link onder imported websites bijvoegen)

 Disadvantages of buying